 More seniors today than ever are online.
 They have their own Facebook and Instagram accounts, and they search for stuff on Pinterest.
 However, the more you know about computers, the more you have to learn.
-Create a computer class that teaches more than just the basics on how to get online.
+Create a computer class that teaches more than just the basics of how to get online.
 You might find a tech person in Federal Way who would be willing to come in and talk about the different computers or tablets to buy or how to use a program.

 6. Create a Competition

-Whether it’s a dance competition, a spelling bee or talent show, most people enjoy showing off their abilities and competing against others.
+Whether it’s a dance competition, a spelling bee, or a talent show, most people enjoy showing off their abilities and competing against others.
 You could host a baking contest or another competition that allows many of the residents to participate.
 Those that don’t want to compete can cheer on their friends.